 Neurodevelopmental Clinic (NDC):

-The NDC provides out-patient services as part of the Neuropsychological Assessment Center at North Shore Medical Center; it is also part of Mass General for Children at North Shore Medical Center.
+The NDC provides out-patient services as part of the Neuropsychological Assessment Center at Salem Hospital; it is also part of Mass General for Children at Salem Hospital.

 The NDC fellowship involves supervised neuropsychological, psycho-educational and psychological testing of children, adolescents and young adults, and weekly didactic seminar.
 The majority of individuals are school-aged, with learning, attention, social-emotional and behavioral problems.
 We also see pre-school children, including toddlers and infants, and occasionally young adults/college students.
 A percentage of individuals seen in the NDC have more severe developmental disorders, including autism spectrum disorders and intellectual disabilities, or frank neurological dysfunction, including post-concussion syndrome, cerebral palsy, or seizure disorders.
 Some of the more complicated, multiply-impaired children are seen through our Multi-Discipline Evaluation Clinic (MDEC), which includes evaluations by clinicians from a variety of disciplines, typically including Speech and Language, Occupational Therapy, Physical Therapy, Audiology and Pediatric Neurology.

 Evaluations may include neuropsychological assessments, personality assessments with projective testing and educational testing.
 We generally ascribe to the process approach to neuropsychological assessment, which incorporates cognitive psychology as well as brain-behavior relationships.
 The type and extent of testing is predicated on 1) the clinical questions asked, and 2) the type and extent of testing authorized by insurance.